kimpink98/Cyberbullying-Post-Role-Dataset/README.md

 ## Ethics & Privacy
 - All personally identifiable information has been removed
 - Texts have been anonymized (excpet the main subjects of the case)
-- The coding for roles is based on context and discourse intent, not user-level
+- The coding for roles was based on context and discourse intension, not user-level